 We are required to test goodwill for impairment at least annually and between annual tests if events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 We have elected to perform our annual tests for indications of goodwill impairment during the fourth quarter of each fiscal year.
 We test for goodwill impairment at the consolidated level, as we have only a single reporting unit, based on the market capitalization approach.
+Under this approach fair value is calculated based upon the market price of common stock multiplied by the number of outstanding shares.
+Any material adverse change in our business or operations could have a negative effect on our valuation and thus cause an impairment of our goodwill.
+There have been no events or changes in circumstances during 2012 or 2011 indicating that goodwill may be impaired.
+Total goodwill is \$30,780 and \$20,590 at June 29, 2012 and December 30, 2011, respectively.

-With the adoption of ASU 2011-08 in 2012, the Company will eliminate the need to perform the two-step goodwill impairment test if, through qualitative analysis, the Company is able to determine that it is not more likely than not that the fair value of its single reporting unit is less than its carrying amount.
+With the adoption of ASU 2011-08, "Testing Goodwill for Impairment", in 2012, the Company will eliminate the need to perform the two-step goodwill impairment test if, through qualitative analysis, the Company is able to determine that it is not more likely than not that the fair value of its single reporting unit is less than its carrying amount.
 If the Company cannot make this determination it will proceed with the two-step goodwill impairment analysis.
 The first step, used to identify potential impairment, involves comparing our estimated fair value to our carrying value, including goodwill.
 If our estimated fair value exceeds our carrying value, goodwill is considered not to be impaired.
 If the carrying value exceeds estimated fair value, there is an indication of potential impairment and the second step is performed to measure the amount of impairment.
 If required, the second step involves calculating an implied fair value of our goodwill.
 The implied fair value of goodwill is determined in a manner similar to the amount of goodwill calculated in a business combination, by measuring the excess of the estimated fair value, as determined in the first step, over the aggregate estimated fair values of the individual assets, liabilities and identifiable intangibles as if we were being acquired in a business combination.
 If the implied fair value of our goodwill exceeds the carrying value of our goodwill, there is no impairment.
-If the carrying value of our goodwill exceeds the implied fair value of our goodwill, an impairment charge is recorded for t
+If the carrying value of our goodwill exceeds the carrying value of our goodwill, there is no impairment.
+If the carrying value of our goodwill exceeds the implied fair value of our goodwill exceeds the carrying value of our goodwill, there is no impairment.
+If the carrying value of our goodwill exceeds the carrying value of our goodwill, there is no impairment.
+If the